-$^{^{25}}$ Tier A Field consists of the two highest-ranked journals in the fields of development, econometrics, finance, microeconomics/game theory, health economics, industrial organization, labor economics, macroeconomics and public economics.
+24Tier A Field consists of the two highest-ranked journals in the fields of development, econometrics, finance, microeconomics/game theory, health economics, industrial organization, labor economics, macroeconomics and public economics.
 Tier B Field is composed of journals ranked three to five in the same fields.
-The non-T5 general interest category includes the give highest ranked non-T5 general interest journals.
+The non-T5 general interest category includes the five highest ranked non-T5 general interest journals.

-26See Online Appendix Figure O-A1 for plots corresponding to departments ranked 16-35.
+25See Online Appendix Figure O-A1 for plots corresponding to departments ranked 16-35.

-Figure 2: Evolution of Average Publication Portfolios by Tenure Outcome and by Departmental Ranks
+Figure 2: Evolution of Average Publication Portfolios by Tenure Outcome and by Departmental Ranks for Tier A journals surpassing the separation for T5 journals among departments ranked 16 to 25.